-Tech Minute: The Wi-Fi Pineapple and Small Business
+Hackers, The WiFi Pineapple, and Small Business

-What Is the Wi-Fi Pineapple?
+What Is the WiFi Pineapple?

 What It Means for Small Business

-How to Protect Yourself
+How to Protect Yourself From WiFi Pineapples

 About Accent Computer Solutions

-Accent Computer Solutions, Inc. is a managed IT services and IT support provider, serving businesses with 30-500 employees throughout Southern California.
-The company is headquartered in Rancho Cucamonga, California, with IT professionals strategically located throughout San Bernardino, Riverside, Los Angeles, and Orange Counties, as well as Arizona, Texas, and Louisiana.
+Accent Computer Solutions, Inc. is a managed IT services, cyber security, and IT support provider, serving businesses with 30-500 employees throughout Southern California.
+The company is headquartered in Rancho Cucamonga, California, with IT professionals strategically located throughout San Bernardino, Riverside, Los Angeles, and Orange Counties, as well as Arizona and Texas.